 Activities Sports & Athletics Understanding a 'Tight Lie' on the Golf Course Share PINTEREST Email Print Tight lies (the brown areas in this photo) are visible in the fairway on this golf course, whose turfgrass has suffered through a hot, dry summer.
-Justin Sullivan/Getty Images Sports & Athletics Golf Basics History Gear Golf Courses Famous Golfers Golf Tournaments Baseball Basketball Bicycling Billiards Bodybuilding Bowling Boxing Car Racing Cheerleading Extreme Sports Football Gymnastics Ice Hockey Martial Arts Professional Wrestling Skateboarding Skating Paintball Soccer Swimming & Diving Table Tennis Tennis Track & Field Volleyball Other Activities Learn More By Brent Kelley Brent Kelley is an award-winning sports journalist and golf expert with over 30 years in print and online journalism. our editorial process Brent Kelley Updated November 25, 2019 In golf, a "tight lie" is what the golfer faces when his golf ball comes to rest in a spot where there is very little grass underneath the ball.
+Justin Sullivan/Getty Images Sports & Athletics Golf Basics History Gear Golf Courses Famous Golfers Golf Tournaments Baseball Bicycling Billiards Bodybuilding Bowling Boxing Car Racing Cheerleading Extreme Sports Football Gymnastics Ice Hockey Martial Arts Professional Wrestling Skateboarding Skating Paintball Soccer Swimming & Diving Table Tennis Tennis Track & Field Volleyball Other Activities Learn More By Brent Kelley Brent Kelley Brent Kelley is an award-winning sports journalist and golf expert with over 30 years in print and online journalism.
+Learn about our Editorial Process Updated on 11/25/19 In golf, a "tight lie" is what the golfer faces when his golf ball comes to rest in a spot where there is very little grass underneath the ball.
 That might mean short, sparse turf or even bare dirt.
 The term "tight lie" also implies that the ground under the ball is compact or firm.
 Tight lies can also be called thin lies or, in the case of an area of no grass, bare lies or hardpan lies.
 Golfers can encounter tight lies anywhere on a golf course, but they are most commonly found on: dried out golf courses (during a hot summer with little rain); in bare patches within rough; on links courses (which receive little watering outside of rain); on golf courses in the cold season where the turfgrass has gone dormant; and in closely-mowed (or "shaved") areas around putting greens (areas often called "green surrounds").
 A "fluffy lie" is the opposite of a tight lie.
 Why Tight Lies Are Troublesome for Higher-Handicappers Higher handicap golfers, especially, can find a tight lie intimidating.
 Many golfers, and particularly higher-handicappers, have more confidence over shots when the golf ball is "sitting up" on a nice cushion of grass.
 Why?
 For the same reason that beginners and higher-handicappers are more confident hitting off a tee than off the ground.
 Getting the ball up in the air is more difficult for higher-handicappers, whose confidence in doing so goes up when the golf ball is "sitting up."
 A tight lie can cause a golfer to fret over being able to get the club under the golf ball, which can lead to a fear of hitting a thin shot (or "blading" the ball).
 And a fear of thin shots sometimes means the golfer — consciously or sub-consciously — tries to "help the ball" into the air by "scooping" up at the ball with an iron, rather than sticking with hitting down on the ball.
 And that is a surefire way to thin or blade one's golf shot.
 Fearing a thin shot can even lead to chunking the shot (hitting it "fat").
 How to Adjust to a Tight Lie So how do you adjust to hitting off a tight lie?
 In general, play the ball back a little bit in your stance, put just a little more weight on your front foot, and focus on swinging a bit more steeply into contact on the downswing.
 And remember to keep a smooth tempo.
 Those adjustments will help you hit down on the ball with your iron, making sure you hit the ball before you hit the turf.
 Just remember that these adjustments mean the ball will come out a little lower than normal, which probably means a bit more roll.
 Therefore, you might need to use a more-lofted club than you'd normally use for a shot of similar length.
 For tight lies around greens, in those closely mowed areas, consider (when possible) using your putter or even a hybrid club for the shot.
 You may be able to roll the ball up to the putting surface, rather than chipping or pitching, which eliminates the fear of chunking it or blading it over the green.
 If you search YouTube you'll find multiple video tips from golf instructors addressing tight lies (thin lies) in different scenarios.
 What Are Upper-Case Tight Lies?
 If you see "Tight Lies" written as upper-case and plural, it's a reference to Adams Tight Lies golf clubs.
 Adams Golf first used Tight Lies as the name of a golf club in 1996, when it launched Adams Tight Lies fairway woods.
 Those woods were marketed through an infomercial on the Golf Channel that featured golf instructor Hank Haney and British Open winner Bill Rogers.
 They became very popular and rocketed Adams Golf into the mainstream of the golf retail market.
 Adams Golf exploded in sales and name recognition.
 Those Tight Lies fairway woods were shaped in a way to improve playability from a wide variety of lies (not just tight lies) and had low centers of gravity to help get the ball up in the air.
 The original Adams Tight Lies had a big impact on the golf industry, ushering in a focus on long-iron-replacement clubs such as the modern hybrids.
 Adams eventually used the Tight Lies name on many golf clubs.
 Adams Golf was born in 1988 out of the bankrupt Preceptor Golf, a brand created by famous golf instructor Dave Pelz.
 Adams Golf itself is now gone from the golf landscape, at least as an independent company: It was acquired by TaylorMade in 2012.
 TaylorMade shuttered the Adams Golf brand soon thereafter, but may in the future bring back the Adams name or the Tight Lies brand.